php-fig/fig-standards/proposed/PSR-1.md

 - Use 4 spaces for indenting, not tabs.

 - There is no hard limit on line length; the soft limit is 120 characters;
-  lines of 80 characters or less are strongly encouraged.
+  lines of 80 characters or less are encouraged.
 Do not add trailing whitespace at the end of lines.
 Use Unix line endings (LF).

 - Namespace all classes; place one blank line after the `namespace`